Shadowing Language Learning: Learn These Shadowing Techniques to Make It Work

 Beginners

-If you're just starting out, keep your shadowing sessions short and use very simple material.
+If you're just starting out in learning languages, keep your shadowing sessions short and use very simple material.
 Children's books read aloud or beginner podcasts designed for language learners work well.
 Don't worry if you can only shadow a few words at a time.
 Even partial shadowing builds the skills you need.

 Focus on individual sounds before worrying about speed.
 If a particular sound doesn't exist in your native language, shadow examples of that sound repeatedly.
 Quality beats quantity when you're building foundational pronunciation skills.